 Designing SaaS with enterprise customers in mind

 What are the benefits and challenges of selling software to enterprises?

 As we’ve found out at Leadfeeder there are some huge advantages of selling to enterprise clients, such as the fact that purchases tend to be more significant and more consistent.

 While sales might fluctuate or drop off in times of recession, a relatively stable economy tends to draw solid business from enterprises.
 Thanks to the larger scale involved, your company might not even need to close more than one deal per week or per month to meet your quotas.
-In our case, a Leadfeeder small plan costs $59 per month, whereas a typical enterprise deal is worth at least 5x that amount.
+In our case, a Leadfeeder small plan starts at $55 per month, whereas a typical enterprise deal is worth at least 5x that amount.
 That means that if we focus on enterprise accounts we can sell a lot fewer but still come out tops with a higher monthly recurring revenue.

 On top of that there’s the brand equity your company gains simply by having a well-known big business as a client.
 Being able to put a logo on your homepage that people recognise has major value in terms of social proof and it means you won’t have to lean so heavily on “featured in Mashable, Social Media Examiner, Entrepreneur” to prove your worth.